mwender/smcothrift-mods/README.md

 Install/Activate the plugin as you would any other WordPress plugin.

 ## Changelog ##

+### 1.6.0 ###
+* Updating pricing of "In-Store Digital Display/BrightSign" to reflect $100/month for first sign and $50/month for each additional.
+* BUGFIX: `pricing.thriftpoints.js` was not respecting the `perLocation` setting in the `pricing` object.
+* Switching names of `shortcodes.thrifttrac.php` and `shortcodes.thriftpoints.php` to match the contents of each file.
+* Updating NPM modules.

 ### 1.5.2 ###
 * Changing "ThriftTrac" to "ThriftPoints" on pricing form.